Mössbauer Spectroscopy: Isomer Shift

 IV.
 Dependence on Covalency (High Spin vs. Low Spin)

-Covalency also influences the $s$-electron density, providing a way to distinguish between high-spin and low-spin complexes of the same oxidation state.
+Covalency also influences $s$-electron density, serving as a reliable metric to distinguish between high-spin and low-spin coordination complexes.

 A) Fe(II) > Fe(III) > Fe(IV)